jayyuen1/js-interface/README.md

 ## Definitions

-This library considers an "interface" to be a set of function signatures, where each signature consists of the function name and the number of parameters that the function accepts.
+At present, this library considers an "interface" to be a set of function signatures, where each signature consists of the function name and the number of parameters that the function accepts.

 An object/prototype is considered to "implement" an interface if the object/prototype contains a matching function for each signature in the interface.

+Properties are NOT currently checked (only functions are checked).
+In the future, the library may be extended to check for both functions AND properties.

 ## Installation